 As with most laws, there are some exceptions to the statute of limitations.
 You can specifically extend the statute past the official deadline in personal injury cases if the following occurs:

-- Defendant Disappears: If the defendant in a personal injury case leaves town, you can have the statute of limitations extended.
+If the defendant in a personal injury case leaves town, you can have the statute of limitations extended.
 Any time the defendant was outside the state can be used to extend the deadline.
 However, keep in mind that it may be difficult to prove in court that a defendant skipped town.

-- New Discovery: Known as the “discovery rule,” you may be able to extend the statute of limitations if the injured individual did not know he or she was injured or did not know who specifically had caused the injury.
+Known as the “discovery rule,” you may be able to extend the statute of limitations if the injured individual did not know he or she was injured or did not know who specifically had caused the injury.

-- Other Exceptions: Other extensions are possible if the plaintiff was a minor at the time of the injury or was otherwise handicapped, disabled, or mentally ill.
+Other extensions are possible if the plaintiff was a minor at the time of the injury or was otherwise handicapped, disabled, or mentally ill.
 Most states will commonly allow for these particular extensions.

 For alternative filing options, you should consult a personal injury attorney.